Max-Vassilev/networking-concepts/README.md

 ## Port Forwarding for External Access

-To make a web application accessible externally (from outside the local network), you need to set up **port forwarding** on your router.
+To make your web application accessible externally (from outside the local network), you need to set up **port forwarding** on your router.
 This allows external traffic to reach a specific device within your local network.
+You specify the device by creating a rule in the router's configuration panel.

 ### Example Setup: